malisimo/FizzPlot/ReadMe.md

 dotnet run --project Demo/Demo.fsproj
 ```

-Then navigate to https://localhost:5001/ in your browser.
+This will open your browser and navigate to http://localhost:5000/ to show your plot.

 # API Reference